Astromer 2: Introduction

 Although traditional methods show success \citep{sanchez2021alert, chaini2024light}, the advent of foundational models presents fresh opportunities to gain insights into cosmic variability.
 Foundational models are deep neural networks trained using self-supervised techniques on extensive datasets \citep{bommasani2021opportunities, awais2023foundational}.
 These models acquire a thorough grasp of their domain, allowing for the creation of versatile representations applicable to various downstream tasks.

+We note that self-supervised learning by itself does not necessarily define a \textit{foundation model}.
+Foundation models typically involve large-scale pretraining on massive datasets combined with the ability to generalize and adapt effectively across a wide range of downstream tasks, often through fine-tuning.
+Our approach aligns with this broader concept, but self-supervision is one component within that larger framework

+Self-supervised learning enables the use of vast amounts of unlabeled data, significantly increasing the effective training volume beyond what is possible with labeled samples alone.
+This expanded training capacity allows models to learn richer, more generalizable representations that improve downstream performance even when labeled data is scarce.

 Classical techniques rely on manually engineered features \citep{debosscher2007automated, nun2015fats}, which may introduce biases or fail to capture intricate patterns \citep{2022MNRAS.517.3660P}.
 Foundational models, by processing large volumes of data, have the potential to reveal novel, precise structures in the data.
 However, this gain in representational power comes at the expense of reduced interpretability.
+While self-supervised deep learning models can offer powerful representations, their interpretability remains limited compared to mechanistic, physics-based models that have clear, physically grounded parameters.
+However, their interpretability is comparable to other deep learning approaches.

+To contextualize our work within the broader field, we reference recent advances in time-series self-supervised learning, such as the Foundation Models for Time Series \citep{liang2024foundation}, which explore similar concepts in the machine learning community.

 In 2023, we introduced Astromer, a self-supervised model designed to extract general-purpose embeddings from light curves \citep{astromer}.
 Trained on 1.5 million light curves, Astromer demonstrated consistent improvements in classification tasks compared to models trained directly on labeled datasets.